vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 It is also possible to do refunds on [portal.vipps.no](https://portal.vipps.no).

-Refunds can be made up to 365 days after capture.
+Refunds can be made up to 365 days after payment reservation.

 ### How can I refund only a part of a payment?